Bo Seo: Early life

-Bo Seo moved with his family from South Korea to Australia when he was 8 years old.
+Seo moved with his family from South Korea to Australia when he was 8 years old.
 At the time, he spoke very little English.
 He graduated from Barker College in Sydney in 2012.

 Career

 Before studying at Harvard, he won the World Schools Debating Championships (WSDC) in 2013 while competing for Australia.
 While studying for his undergraduate degree at Harvard University, he won the 2016 Thessaloniki World Universities Debating Championship (WUDC) with his partner Fanele Mashwama, and he would go on to serve as coach for both the Harvard College Debating Union and Australian debate team.
-He subsequently earned a masters in public policy from Tsinghua University.
+He subsequently earned a masters in public policy from Tsinghua University as a Schwarzman scholar.
 In 2018, he became a trainee journalist at Australian Financial Review.
 In 2022, he published his first book, Good Arguments: What the art of debating can teach us about listening better and disagreeing well.